aleeamini/Flareon7-2020/10/README.md

   return v5;
 }
 ```
 This function is like the crc functions.
 If you search and find some crc functions you see this is exactly a crc function.
-Also I found the code that the author of this file is used. (look at this repo)[https://github.com/srned/baselib/blob/master/crc64.c]
+Also I found the code that the author of this file is used.
+[CRC64](https://github.com/srned/baselib/blob/master/crc64.c)
 After that the crc of the string is calculated, we see that the 32 bytes of the password (the second part) copy to the begging of the file buffer with ```memcpy``` and then the crc value, file buffer, and another buffer goes to a function ```sub_804C369```.
 ![alt text](https://github.com/aleeamini/Flareon7-2020/blob/main/10/pics/23.png)
 In this function, we see another function.
 These functions are to perform some encryption-decryption operations.
 But there are some tricks for making the analysis hard.
 You have to reverse these functions and rewrite them in python or any other languages to find the second part of the password.
 But let’s look at the ``` 0804C217``` function.
 I named this function as ```KeyInit``` function because there is an initialization of a key buffer that will use in the encryption.
 The algorithm used in this section is tiny encryption but it is customized.
-Now if you look at this (repo)[ https://github.com/0x000000AC/Tiny-Encryption-Algorithm/blob/master/tea64.c] you could find out what happens in this function.
+Now if you look at this [TinyEnc](https://github.com/0x000000AC/Tiny-Encryption-Algorithm/blob/master/tea64.c) you could find out what happens in this function.
 Ok if we go to the ```KeyInit``` function, we see some syscalls that exist in the syscall hooking area.
 For example, we see ```pivot_root, mlockall, uname``` these syscalls is replaced with other operation.
 For example, the ```pivot_root``` just moves the value in ecx to ebx.
 Let’s look at it for a better understanding.
 At first, let’s look at the pivot_root document.
 ![alt text](https://github.com/aleeamini/Flareon7-2020/blob/main/10/pics/25.png)